-Good luck with your activities!
+Good luck with your activities on Thursday 1 February!
 You can let us know what you are doing by sharing on social media with #TimeToTalk.
 If you have any questions at all, whether it's your first or eighth Time to Talk Day, please contact us.